sreekanthgopinathan/ObesityRiskPrediction/README.md

 * Age appears to be the next major predictor for obsesity
 * Both Family history and age likely influences other factors such as eating habits, level of physical excercise which may result increased predictability using these factors
 * Eating habits such as Consumption of food between meals,Frequency of consumption of vegetables are other major factors which predict obesity
-* Overall family history and eating habits are a much stronger predictor of obesity compared to physical condition/attributes
+* Overall family history, age and eating habits are a much stronger predictor of obesity compared to physical condition/attributes

 #### Next Steps

 Few areas for further exploration

 *   Explore possibility of breaking down factors such as family history and age into more actionable features.
-Based on the current analysis, features in the analysis does not correlate with family history or age which indicates there are potentially other granular features it can broken down into
+Features in the analysis does not correlate with family history or age which indicates there are potentially other granular features it can be broken down into
-*  Device health & nutritional programs which taken into account the predictive features highlighted by the model to help reduce the incidence of  obesity
+*  Device health & nutritional programs which takes into account the predictive features highlighted by the model to help reduce the incidence of  obesity

 #### Outline of project